aws-samples/sample-manufacturing-automotive-ai-toolkit/agents_catalog/multi_agent_collaboration/00-vista-agents/README.md

-# Vista Service Management System
+# In Vehicle Agentic AI Agents

-A Multi-Agent Collaboration system with Supervisor Routing using AWS Bedrock agents for vehicle service management.
+A Multi-Agent Collaboration system with Supervisor Routing for vehicle service management.

+## 🚨 Important: Agent Configuration Options

+> MA3T contains **two different agent implementations** of In Vehicle Agentic AI Agents:
+>
+> - **Current folder**: Agents configured for **native Amazon Bedrock**
+> - [**01-vista-agents-agentcore**](../01-vista-agents-agentcore/README.md): Agents configured for **Bedrock Agent Core**
+>
+> Choose the implementation that matches your requirements.
+Both provide the same functionality but use different underlying architectures.

 ## Overview